ychtanaka/marine-snow/README.md

 You can download MSRB Dataset from this repository.
 The file is zipped.
 After unzipping, you can find MSRB1 and MSRB2 directories which correspond to the Tasks 1 and 2, respectively.
 There are training and test directories under MSRB1 and MSRB2.

 ## Examples from MSRB Dataset
 The images below are examples from the test data of MSRB Dataset.
-From left to right: Original underwater image, synthesized image for MSR Task 1, and synthesized image for MSR Task 2.

 |Original underwater image| Synthesized image for Task 1| Synthesized image for Task 2|
 |---|---|---|